carlogilmar/Personal-Blog/content/posts/live_views.md

 ## Client Live View

-This project contains some code writted in Javascript, although you only have to connect the socket for implement a Live View, there are three goals:
+This project contains some code wrote in Javascript, although you only have to connect the socket for implement a Live View, there are three goals:

 1. Store the session signed, and manage the socket connection
 2. Render and update the view